Ducki/ActiveTagHelper/README.md

 Adds `active` class to `<a>` element when it mirrors the current route.

+## Compatibility
+Currently only tested on .NET 6.
+Just supports Razor Pages right now, adding Controllers and Actions in the next days.

 ## Installing (doesn't work yet, because it hasn't been published to nuget :)
 1. Add a reference to the package from the cmd line:
     ```